 The common result is a curriculum that often overflows with content, codified in the respective textbooks as a combination of:

-- core learning objectives—e.g., adding double-digit numbers, using adjectives, and practicing good hygiene and nutrition;
+- core learning objectives—e.g., adding double-digit numbers, using adjectives, and practising good hygiene and nutrition;

 - thematic knowledge—e.g., people in the community, the environment, and the economy; and